bhaavyaashah/loops/README.md

-# 赤いスカーフ - Red Scarf Knitting Progress Tracker
+Red Scarf Knitting Progress Tracker

 Capturing the art of slowing down, stitch by stitch.